Location: Calleva Atrebatum, Silchester · Season: Winter · Camera: Bronica ETRSi · Film: Lucky SHD 400

 Winter light is honest light.
 It arrives without ceremony, sits low in the sky, and refuses to flatter.
 In ancient places, this honesty feels appropriate.
 Calleva’s walls do not ask to be romanticised.
 They ask to be seen.

 Lucky SHD 400 responds well to this kind of illumination.
 The film holds highlight detail without becoming brittle and allows shadows to remain open rather than collapsing into black.
 Grain is present but not intrusive — it feels proportional to the subject matter, echoing erosion, weathering, and age.
+If you’re weighing up film stocks for a similar approach, my notes on film grain and film texture go into this in more depth.

 Photographing ancient ruins on film in winter strips the scene back to essentials.
 Bare branches remove distractions.
 Long shadows emphasise form.
 Stone becomes sculptural.
 In these conditions, composition becomes quieter, more considered.
 There is less to include, but what remains carries weight.